volfpeter/fastapi-motor-oil/README.md

 # FastAPI-motor-oil

+**This project is deprecated and replaced by [motorhead](volfpeter.github.io/motorhead), adding Pydantic v2 support along with a couple of smaller improvements.
+Please create an issue if you need help with the migration.**

 `FastAPI-motor-oil` is a collection of async utilities for working with MongoDB and conveniently creating performant APIs with async web frameworks such a [FastAPI](https://fastapi.tiangolo.com/).

 Key features: